Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 ### **Favicon**

 The favicon was created using [favicon.io](https://favicon.io/favicon-converter/).
-I used the image of the game's protagonist.
+I used an image of the game's protagonist.

 ### **Settings Buttons**

 These are located at the top centre of the display.
-They allow the user to view the instructions, toggle the music on and off, and reset the game.
+They allow the user to view the instructions, toggle the music on and off, and restart the game.

-- Upon clicking the 'INSTRUCTIONS' button, a modal appears containing written instructions of the game play.
+- Upon clicking the 'Instructions' button, a modal appears containing written instructions of the game play.
 The modal can be closed by clicking the close button.
 - Upon landing, the music is muted.
+The music can be toggled on or off by clicking this button.
-- Upon clicking the 'RESTART GAME' button, the page will reload and all current score information will be lost.
+- Upon clicking the 'Restart Game' button, the page will reload and all current score information will be lost.

 ![image of the modal and its contents](./assets/images/instructions_screenshot.png)